-NUR 115 Pharmacology for Nurses 3 credits 3 class hours
+NUR 115 Pharmacology for Nurses 3 credits 3 class hrs 3 class hrs

-This course provides nursing students with knowledge about the general principles of pharmacology.
+This course discusses pharmacological principles and knowledge regarding nursing responsibilities and accountability in the administration of medications across the lifespan.
 It includes an overview of the bodily effects of drugs as well as a review of major drug categories.
 Pharmacologic classifications, mechanisms of drug actions, pharmacogenomics, key adverse effects, and drug interactions will be discussed.
-This course provides students with knowledge about nursing responsibilities and accountability in the administration of medications across the lifespan.
-This course will also cover dosage calculations necessary for safe preparation and administration of medications.
-There is no clinical component to NUR 115.
-Prerequisite: None
+This course will continue to build on first semester skills in performing dosage calculations necessary for safe preparation and administration of medications.
+There is no clinical component to NUR 115; Co-requisite: NUR 127